true-myth/true-myth/src/result.md

     to *know* when something is going to change, and mutating freely throughout a library or application makes that impossible.

--   You have to make sure to actually check the return code to make sure it's.
+-   You have to make sure to actually check the return code to make sure it's valid.
 In theory, we're all displined enough to always do that.
-In practice, we often end up reasoning, _Well, this particular call can never fail..._ (but of course, it probably can, just not in a way we expect).
+In practice, we often end up reasoning, _Well, this particular call can never fail..._
+    (but of course, it probably can, just not in a way we expect).

 -   We don't have a good way to return a *reason* for the error.
 We end up needing to introduce another parameter, designed to be mutated, to make sure